speedbird620/Yet-another-simulator-chair/README.md

 ## Step 3: Installing the electronics

-In order to install the hall sensors, a few 3D printed items ha been designed.
+In order to install the hall sensors, a few 3D printed items has been developed.
 Please find the STL-files in the above repository.

 ![image](https://github.com/user-attachments/assets/a8060ea2-dbb9-4f40-8c77-556ec7fdfe7c)

-_The holder for the Hall-sensor, arm, link and the bracket._
+_The holder for the Hall-sensor, arm, link and bracket._

 ![image](https://github.com/user-attachments/assets/664167cb-c9f0-4220-96c3-6ec773aa6a8e)